dromotherm/documentation/pages/themis/DLCF/README.md

 ![themis DLCF](Themis_DLCF_small.png)

-{% include note.html content="A python modbus TCP interfacer is available within Themis to query a Modbus TCP hardware such as the sofrel PLC." %}
+{% include note.html content="It's not really up to standards electrically speaking but it works :-)" %}

 For indoor temperature monitoring, Themis is using the same kind of sensors as Batisense, i.e. [Enless 169 Mhz wireless Mbus sensors](TRH_recording.html)